AwsGeek/lightsail-containers-flask/README.md

    Refer to this image as ":flask-service.flask-container.X" in deployments.
    ```
    Note: the X in ":flask-service.flask-container.X" will be a numeric value.
+If this is the first time you’ve pushed an image to your container service, this number will be 1.
 You will need this number in the next step.

 ## Deploy the container

+Complete the following steps to create deployment and public endpoint configuration JSON files, and then deploy your container image to your container service.

 1. Create a new file, containers.json.
 Edit the file and add the following.
 Replace the X in ":flask-service.flask-container.X" with the numeric value from the previous step.
 Save the file.
    ```